 I recently published a post on Marriage Advice from those married over 10 years.
 I think every once and awhile we can all use some pointers!
 One of the people who wrote to me with keys to a happy marriage, Jeanine Earnhart and her husband, married 42 years, have a self-published a book called “Marriage Works.”
+Here is my affiliate link.
 They were recently featured in the Wall Street Journal, on The TODAY show and in Huffington Post.
 With such a great guide to happy marriage, I just had to feature their marriage advice here.